christian-rncl/cmsc499a-s2019/notes_and_updates/.ipynb_checkpoints/mar02_update-checkpoint.md

 and learned mostly deep learning for CV with little traditional ML.
 The deep learning pov for this problem, helped a lot.
 I've began work on a framework that will let me do experiments easily and have made progress testing it with single task matrix factorization.</p>

+<p> After implementing k fold validation, and model evaluation, changing across single/multitask and using different models will be easy. </p>

 ### **Progress:**
 <p>
     I've started building a framework based on the implementation I found that will let me test for